The AT&T Issue Brief Library

 Recent strides we’ve made include:

-- Further expanding and improving capabilities from smartphones using the myAT&T app or att.com so customers can easily take care of their needs online.
+- Further expanding and improving capabilities for smartphones, using the myAT&T app and att.com so customers can easily take care of their needs online.
 We know many of our customers prefer to manage their accounts online, so we are continually enhancing att.com and the myAT&T app to provide solutions that are easy to find and navigate.
+Examples of this include:

 - Rolling out a new, more open store design with digital signage and touch-screen kiosks.
 Our customers can interact directly with products and services before purchasing.
 Our retail representatives are fully mobile and can check out customers with a tablet from anywhere in the store.

-- The addition of dedicated Technical and Billing queue experts to address specific concerns.
+- Adding dedicated Technical and Billing queue experts to address specific concerns.

-- Movement to a consolidated desktop application leveraging an integrated cross channel tool that allows us to make it personal with our customers when they engage us in our call centers.
+- Moving to a consolidated desktop application leveraging an integrated cross-channel tool that allows us to make it personal with our customers when they engage us in our call centers.

-Our AT&T Business Solutions teams continue to look at new ways to handle complex processes such as ordering, provisioning and billing.
-The effort has resulted in improved order quality, faster installation and fewer billing errors for call center representatives and outside sales teams.
-A new tablet app also gives our sales reps instant access to pricing and contacts, so they spend less time on administrative tasks.
+Our AT&T Business teams continue to look at new ways to handle processes such as pricing, contracting, ordering, provisioning and billing.
+The effort has resulted in improved order quality, faster installation, faster repair times and improved billing accuracy for our customers.
+Enhanced applications, sales support, process simplification, automation and data-powered insights give our sales teams the ability to provide an improved customer experience.
+Here are some additional efforts:

 Other tools available to our employees include:

 - The Innovation Pipeline, where they can submit ideas on new ways to help our customers.